“Water issues are the largest and most immediate environmental and public health challenges affecting the world right now.”

 - “Buffer zones” of plantings at a water’s edge

-- Rain Gardens and/or rain barrels to capture roof runoff to filter nutrients from roofing materials – For more information see Watershed Residents link below (Homeowners).
+- Rain gardens and/or rain barrels to capture roof runoff to filter nutrients from roofing materials – For more information see the Living in a Watershed link below.

-- Limit usage of fertilizers that do not stay in a lawn but quickly leaches into watersheds, storm drains and ultimately the lake feeding invasive weeds.
-If you use fertilizers, use zero Phosphate brands.
+- Limit usage of fertilizers that do not stay in a lawn but quickly leach into watersheds, storm drains and ultimately the lake feeding invasive weeds.
+If you use fertilizers,use zero phosphate brands.

-Our “Phase 2” grant also has an educational component to it, which enables us to reach out to watershed residents as well as having a Junior Toolbox for grades 3-5 and 6-8 which will be available through the MPF as well as local schools and libraries.
+Our “Phase 2” grant also has an educational component to it, which enables us to reach out to watershed residents as well as having a Junior Environmental Toolbox for grades 3-5 and 6-8 which is on loan through the MPF as well as local schools and libraries.

 For further information click on the links below: